 Your dentist can perform crown lengthening surgery on one tooth or on several teeth during the same procedure.
 Your dentist may decide it’s necessary or wise to do it for all of your upper teeth or all of your lower teeth at the same time.
 When Dr. Alex Shalman is your dentist, he discusses with you the reasons for the procedure beforehand.

-Your dentist in Lower Manhattan often performs the crown lengthening surgery to access a problem tooth or to insert a dental device, such as a bridge or veneer.
+Our dentist often performs the crown lengthening surgery to access a problem tooth or to insert a dental device, such as a bridge or veneer.
 The reasons for a crown lengthening procedure include:

 When the procedure isn’t done for cosmetic reasons, it’s not often done as a standalone surgery.
 Crown lengthening is usually one step in a tooth restoration process.
 An alternate procedure, if you’re just looking for smile improvements, is gum contouring, which is less invasive than crown lengthening.
 An experienced family dentist like Dr. Shalman can safely do either outpatient procedure in his boutique dentistry practice.

 Before your procedure, Dr. Shalman may take x-rays of the particular trouble spot — or of your whole mouth, if you’re having extensive crown lengthening.
 Depending on your oral health habits, you may need to undergo a teeth cleaning procedure before your crown lengthening.
-When you’re ready, your Downtown NYC dentist uses one of three different approaches to the procedure:
+When you’re ready, our dentist uses one of three different approaches to the procedure:

 Each of these requires you to have a numbing local anesthesia, which minimizes your pain during the procedure.
 While all three surgeries produce some level of crown lengthening pain, the gingivectomy generates the lowest level of pain, and none of the pain exceeds tolerable levels.
 You can usually control the pain with short-term use of over-the-counter painkillers.